Pablo Pineda Gaucín: Assassination attempts

 In 1996, Pineda Gaucín was attacked by several unidentified men with sticks outside the Lozano funeral parlor in Matamoros.
 He also repeatedly received threats on the phone.
 His wife Rosi Solís recalls that "Whenever [they] went out on the street, people would tell him, 'Watch out, Pineda!' ..."

 On 21 October 1999, Pineda Gaucín survived an attack at his home in the Valle Alto neighborhood of Matamoros, Tamaulipas.
 According to police reports, armed men opened fire at him nine times but only one bullet scraped his arm, while the others hit the wall of his house and automobile.
 Pineda Gaucín claimed that he knew who the shooter was, and said he was convinced that the drug lord Roberto Torres Torres, known as "El Muertero", had ordered the failed assassination attempt, in retaliation for Pineda's extensive coverage of the drug lord's arrest in one of his newspaper columns.
 Torres Torres had been arrested days earlier but was taken to a hospital after suffering from embolism.
 When he was being transported from the prison to the hospital, Pineda Gaucín manage to take several pictures of him and published them.
 This supposedly incurred Torres Torres's wrath and prompted the assassination attempt.

 After the attack, a colleague of Pineda Gaucín recalled that he went to the hospital where Torres Torres was being treated and threatened him.
 Two days later, Héctor Fernando Torres de la Garza, the man who allegedly carried out the assassination attempt against Pineda Gaucín, was found dead outside a shopping center in Matamoros.
 Rumors spread that Pineda Gaucín had ordered the death of the assailant.
 However, he was never interrogated and three other men were arrested for the crime.
-After the attack, his wife recalled that he was had changed a lot, would no longer get in fights with her, and even made funeral arrangements.
+After the attack, his wife recalled that he had changed a lot, would no longer get in fights with her, and even made funeral arrangements.